cuba fuel shortage

 Camel in Cuba

-There’s also no information as to whether flights might be impacted at all.
+When this has happened in the past, airlines coming from further afield have made arrangements to refuel in Panama or Barbados.
 The best place to follow for flight information in Cuba is the Telegram account of Ecasa.
 This is the Cuban Government owned entity that manages the 22 airports in Cuba.

 Rolling Electrical Blackouts

 There have been rolling blackouts in Cuba on an ongoing basis.
 This happens because the majority of electrical power in Cuba comes from fuel powered electricity generation.
-Fuel imports have dropped and so too has the fuel powered electricity.
 These outages are generally publicized but may last for a significant time.
 Your casa particular owner will be able to advise of them.
 If you’re staying on a resort, then your resort will 99% likely have a generator and oil for it, so you likely won’t even notice.
+Many casa particular owners now also have generators for power.

 Make sure you take a solar charger, and a power pack for your electronic devices.
 Ensure that you have downloaded ALL travel documents AND printed them out before leaving for Cuba.